Credentialing

 • provides confirmed legal status for the IRS through the EFCA.

-2. Follow the specific the Midwest District guidelines for your thesis as follows:
+4. Follow the specific Midwest District Requirements for your thesis as follows:

 • Use the prescribed format for the two-sided cover page of your thesis (click HERE for the format in PDF, and HERE for DOC).